AlabiSarat09/Employee-Performance-Analysis---Interswitch-Job-Shadowing/README.md

 ## Problem Statement
 Finding out which aspects of their workforce are performing well and where there are gaps is a challenge for many organizations.
 It becomes challenging to make wise HR and business decisions when there is a lack of clear insight into how performance is impacted by department, tenure, location, and salary.

-The purpose of this project is to investigate workforce data in order to address important questions:
+The purpose of this project is to investigate workforce data to address important questions:
 • What are the most and least productive departments?
 • Do workers with longer tenure perform better?
 • What effect does location have on worker performance?